British Archaeological Association

 The nineteenth-century passion for archaeology meant that both the BAA and the AI (later the Royal Archaeological Institute) flourished, although the earlier society retained the reputation for enthusiasm rather than elegance.
 In 1905, however, the BAA had reached a low ebb.
 The congress, held in Bath, made no money, the journal was delayed and many members were in arrears.
 The custom had emerged of electing as president a dignitary from the locality in which the next Congress was to take place.
 In 1905, the mayor of Reading was elected, to preside over a Congress in the same town.
 However, by the time the Congress took place, local landowner and former High Sheriff of Berkshire, Charles Edward Keyser, had become president.
-Keyser remained resident until his death in 1929.
+Keyser remained president until his death in 1929.

 From 1945 until 1951, Rose Graham, a religious historian, served as its first female president.

 The annual conference was revived in 1975, with the first of the new series being held in Worcester.
 Since then, the association has held an annual conference at a centre of established importance in the mediaeval period, usually in the British Isles and occasionally in mainland Europe, collating the results of recent research on major cathedrals, minsters and abbeys and including visits to places of relevant interest.
 The conference proceedings are published as the British Archaeological Association Conference Transactions.

 The association's annual publication is The Journal of the British Archaeological Association.